B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Hardware/Computer Component Basics.md

 Their capacity is often measured in mAh on phones and Wh on laptops, with upper limits often being determined by price, weight or flight restrictions.

-> [!info]
+> [!info] Fun Fact
-> 99Wh is the legal battery size limit for on flight cabin bags, which is why you won't find any laptops with batteries larger than that.
+> 99Wh is the legal battery size limit for on-flight cabin bags, which is why you won't find any laptops with batteries larger than that.

 # [[Computer Science/Hardware/Heat Sink\|Heat Sink]]